Eden Hazard: 2014–2021: Belgium's Golden Generation and assuming the captaincy

-2022: Retirement
+2022: World Cup qualifying and retirement

 Hazard was selected for Belgium's 2022 World Cup qualification campaign, assisting once in a 5–2 win against Estonia, and scoring in a 3–0 victory over the Czech Republic.
 He was later praised by Belgium manager Roberto Martínez.

-On 7 December 2022, following Belgium's group stage exit at the 2022 World Cup, Hazard announced his retirement from the national team at the age of 31.
+On 7 December 2022, following Belgium's group stage exit at the 2022 World Cup, Hazard announced his retirement from the national team at the age of 31, ending his 14-year international career.